Looking for internet providers in Atlanta, GA?

 Compare internet plans in Atlanta

 Atlanta offers fast internet through a few providers, such as AT&T Fiber, Google Fiber and Xfinity.
+Xfinity has the widest availability of 98%, followed by AT&T at 83%.
 5G is also available in Atlanta through Verizon and T-Mobile.
 If you can get fiber at your address, we recommend a Google Fiber or AT&T Fiber connection since they each offer symmetrical speeds and the most reliable connectivity due to fiber technology.
+Most households will have two to four providers to choose from.

 Filter your results: